A stuffy or congested nose occurs when the tissues lining the nose become swollen. The swelling is due to inflamed blood vessels.

 When nasal stuffiness is just on one side, the child may have inserted something into the nose.

 Nasal congestion can interfere with the ears, hearing, and speech development.
 Congestion that is very bad may interfere with sleep.

 The mucous drainage may plug up the eustachian tube between the nose and the ear, causing an ear infection and pain.
 The mucous drip may also plug the sinus passages, causing sinus infection and pain.

-Your health care provider may perform a physical examination, including an examination of the ears, nose, and throat.
+Your child's health care provider may perform a physical exam that focuses on the ears, nose, throat, and airways.

 Long SS.
 Respiratory tract symptom complexes.
-In: Long SS, Pickering LK, Prober CG.
+In: Long SS, ed.
 Principles and Practice of Pediatric Infectious Diseases.
-3rd ed.
-Philadelphia, Pa: Churchill Livingstone Elsevier; 2008:chap 23.
+4th ed.
+Philadelphia, Pa: Saunders Elsevier; 2012:chap 21.